rcchao/weroster-team41/README.md

 3. Run `sudo xcodebuild -license accept` to accept the Xcode license
 4. Navigate to Xcode (top left hand corner) > settings > components > macOS > download iOS 18.4 simulator
 5. Confirm that you have installed iOS emulators with `xcrun simctl list devices` and boot any of the simulators manually with `xcrun simctl boot "iPhone 16 Pro"` and open it with `open -a Simulator` (you can also do this step with the GUI)
-6. Run `npm run: ios` in VSCode terminal
+6. Run `npm run ios` in VSCode terminal

 <ins> To launch Android emulator: </ins>